apella1/react-practice/README.md

 This is a repository covering the main React features and functionality from the official React documentation.
 The repository provides different code examples for both functional and class components.

+## Extensions

+To  have the best experience with the comments within the code base, install Better Comments extension in Visual Studio code to better categorize your comments.

+Other extensions that might be helpful for the project include:

+- Auto Import which helps with the imports within the file structure.
+- ES7+ React/Redux/React-Native snippets.

 ## CSS

 TailwindCSS is configured for the application and can therefore be readily used within the application.